Here's a bill that Bernie Sanders, Elizabeth Warren, Mitch McConnell and Donald Trump all support

 For environmental groups, who have pushed for such legislation for years, the Senate vote is a resounding victory.
 “In a time when there is so much division in our country, public lands have the ability to unite us,” said Jennifer Rokala, executive director of Center for Western Priorities, an organization that focuses on land and water protections.
 “We celebrate this important bipartisan conservation effort, and hope that it can be the beginning of an ongoing conversation about how our public lands must play a role in our country’s economic recovery.”

 Though the bill appears to be poised for quiet success, that wasn’t always the case.
 Last year, Trump put forward a budget proposal that would have gutted the LWCF’s funding from about $150 million to less than $8 million.
-Then, as the New York Times reported, in March Gardiner went to the president and described the importance of the bill, comparing it to “the biggest conservation accomplishment since Theodore Roosevelt in the early 1900s created an iconic system of parks, refuges and forests set aside for public use and enjoyment.”
+Then, as the New York Times reported, in March Gardner went to the president and described the importance of the bill, comparing it to “the biggest conservation accomplishment since Theodore Roosevelt in the early 1900s created an iconic system of parks, refuges and forests set aside for public use and enjoyment.”
 He illustrated his point with “a picture of a striking new land acquisition along the rim of Black Canyon of the Gunnison National Park that was made possible through the Land and Water Conservation Fund, a chronically shortchanged account that Mr. Gardner and others want to guarantee is filled each year.”
-The Times reports that according to Gardiner, Trump was impressed, saying, “That is beautiful.”
+The Times reports that according to Gardner, Trump was impressed, saying, “That is beautiful.”
 He immediately reversed “his plan to gut the fund and oppose the bill.
 ‘Put it on my desk and I will sign it.’”

 Adam Sarvana, spokesperson for the House Natural Resources Committee told me its members have already reviewed the measure and don’t plan to introduce any changes before it is introduced in the House.
 “The committee doesn’t have any further action it needs to take,” he said.
 “This will have no problems passing.”